websight-io/docs/docs/docs/developers/setup/index.md

 If you need you can download the Docker Desktop [here](https://www.docker.com/)

-See also README.md in environment and environment/local folders for the details about the running environment.
+See README.md in `environment` and `environment/local` folders for the details about the running environment.

-After build of the project to start a local instance go to the environment/local folder and run:
+After building the project to start a local instance go to the `environment/local` folder and run:
 ```docker compose up```

 Local WebSight CMS with your application installed is running at [http://localhost:8080/](http://localhost:8080/) (login with wsadmin/wsadmin)